-The primary thing to be aware of if you’re interested in commissioning a custom-built system not all parts are interchangeable.
+The primary thing to be aware of if you are interested in commissioning a custom-built system not all parts are interchangeable.
 Certain motherboards will work with certain processors, Intel processors will not work with AMD motherboards for example and vice versa.
 A lot of research needs to go into a build before purchasing parts if building yourself.

 We offer consulting services for those wishing to purchase parts and want to make sure the parts are compatible.
 We also offer full purchase and assembly services; these services are offered to clients that need high-end systems that need to meet specific requirements.
-We also offer assembly services to clients that have done the research and purchased the parts but just don’t quite feel comfortable with the assembly process.
+We also offer assembly services to clients that have done the research and purchased the parts but just do not quite feel comfortable with the assembly process.
 Cable management and hardware testing are included with these services, if an OS install is also requested, we include optimizing and bench-marking services as well.
 These services are an additional cost and should also be considered when coming up with a budget for your build.